Algebraic File Synchronization: Adequacy and Completeness: Definitions

+The combination of the set of nodes and the parent function, $\langle \setn, \parent \rangle$, forms a \emph{skeleton} which the filesystems populate with values from $\setv$.
+As we require filesystem functions to be total, we use a special value, $\empt\in\setv$, to indicate that the filesystem is empty at a particular node, that is, there are no files or directories there.
+We also assume that a filesystem has finitely many non-empty nodes, and we consider any kind of metadata to be part of the values in $\setv$.

+\begin{mydef}[Filesystem values: $\vald$, $\valfx$, $\empt$, $\eqclass{v}$] The set of values $\setv$ is partitioned into directories, files, and the empty value $\empt$.
+As usual, we write $[v]$ for the the equivalence class of $v\in\setv$ according to this partition, which represents the type of the value.
+Specific directory and file values are denoted by $\vald$ and $\valfx$, respectively, and so the partitioning is in fact $[\vald], [\valfx], [\empt]$. \end{mydef}

-Every working filesystem has a so-called \emph{tree property}, which means that if the filesystem is not empty at a node, and the node has a parent, then there must be a directory at the parent node.
-To model this, in $\setv$ we select another special value to represent directories, as we assume that apart from their location in the filesystem, all directories are equal.
-We do this because, as Bill Zissimopoulos pointed out \cite{BZ}, we often do not want to consider metadata stored in directories (e.g. permission settings) during synchronization, as these are not generally understood well by users, and, if needed, conflict resolution on these settings can be easily automated.
-We will also see that this assumption makes it possible to define a maximal reconciliation algorithm.
+Every filesystem must have a so-called \emph{tree property}, which means that if the filesystem is not empty at a node, and the node has a parent, then there must be a directory at the parent node.
+Using the notation introduced above, we can formally express this as follows. \begin{mydef}[Tree property]\mlabel{def_treeprop} A filesystem $\FS$ has the tree property iff

-Let therefore the value representing directories be $\vald$, and let us define subsets of $\setv$ for each type of value: let $\setd$ be $\{\vald\}$, let $\setb$ be $\{\empt\}$, and let $\setf$ contain all remaining values that represent different file contents together with any metadata associated with them: